-3.3.4.6.1 Description of Measurable Objectives
+794 3.3.4.6.1 Description of Measurable Objectives

-The MO for RMPs where concentrations have historically been below the MTs for water quality is the highest measured concentration during the period 1990 to July 2020.
-For RMPs where the concentration has historically exceeded or equaled 90% of the MT, the MO is instead 90% of the MT concentration.
-For newly installed or newly monitored RMPs, the MO will be preliminarily set to the first measured concentration until more data is available to set a more informed SMC.
-As with RMPs that have historically been monitored, if this concentration exceeds or equals 90% of the MT, the MO will instead be 90% of the MT.
-In instances where the highest measured concentration of nitrate is a non-detect value, the MO is defined as 0.05 mg/L.
+The MOs for wells within the water quality monitoring network where concentrations have historically been below the MTs for water quality, are the highest measured concentrations during the period 1990 to July 2020.
+For wells where the concentrations have historically exceeded or equaled 90% of the MT, the MO is instead 90% of the MT.
+For newly installed or newly monitored wells, the MO will be preliminarily set to the first measured concentration until more data is available to set more informed SMC.
+As with wells that have historically been

+- 801 monitored, if this concentration exceeds or equals 90% of the MT, the MO will instead be 90% - of the MT.
+In instances where the highest measured concentration of nitrate is a non-detect - 803 value, the MO is defined as 0.05 mg/L.

-Specifically, for nitrate and TDS, the MO for the groundwater monitoring network is for individual RMPs not to exceed the MO for two consecutive years.
-The MOs for nitrate and TDS at proposed RMPs within the SV Subbasin are listed in Table 3.3.4-2.
+804 Specifically, for nitrate and TDS, the MO for the monitoring network is for individual wells not to 805 exceed the MO for two consecutive years.
+The MOs for nitrate and TDS at proposed 806 representative monitoring points within the SV Subbasin are listed in Table 3.3.4-2.

-The GSAs will support the protection of groundwater quality by monitoring groundwater quality conditions and coordinating with the relevant regulatory agencies that work to maintain groundwater quality in the Subbasin.
-All future projects and management actions will be implemented by the GSAs with the intent to comply with state and federal water quality standards and Basin Plan water quality objectives and will be designed to maintain groundwater quality for all uses and users and avoid causing unreasonable groundwater quality degradation.
-The GSAs will review and analyze groundwater monitoring data as part of GSP implementation to evaluate any changes in groundwater quality resulting from groundwater pumping or recharge projects (anthropogenic recharge) in the Subbasin.
-The need for additional studies on groundwater quality will be assessed throughout GSP implementation.
-The GSAs may identify data gaps, seek funding, and help to implement additional studies.

-Using monitoring data collected as part of project implementation, the GSAs will develop information (e.g., time-series plots of water quality constituents) to demonstrate that projects and management actions are operating to maintain or improve groundwater quality conditions in the Subbasin and to avoid unreasonable groundwater quality degradation.
-Should the concentration of a constituent of concern increase above its MO or trigger value as the result of GSAs project implementation, the GSAs will implement measures to address this occurrence.
-This process is illustrated in Figure 3.3.4-2, and depicts the high-level decision making that goes into developing SMCs, monitoring to determine if criteria are met, and actions to be taken based on monitoring results

-If a degraded water quality trigger is exceeded, the GSAs will investigate the cause and source and implement management actions as appropriate.
-Where the cause is known, projects and management actions along with stakeholder education and outreach will be implemented.
-Examples of possible GSAs actions include notification and outreach to impacted stakeholders, alternative placement of groundwater recharge projects, and coordination with the appropriate water quality regulation agency.
-Projects and management actions are presented in further detail in Chapter 4.

-Exceedances of nitrate, and TDS will be referred to the Regional Board.
-Where the cause of an exceedance is unknown, the GSAs may choose to conduct additional or more frequent monitoring.
+- 808 The GSAs will support the protection of groundwater quality by monitoring groundwater quality - 809 conditions and coordinating with the relevant regulatory agencies that work to maintain - 810 groundwater quality in the Subbasin.
+All future projects and management actions will be - 811 implemented by the GSAs with the intent to comply with state and federal water quality - 812 standards and Basin Plan water quality objectives and will be designed to maintain groundwater 813 guality for all uses and users and avoid causing unreasonable groundwater guality degradation. - quality for all uses and users and avoid causing unreasonable groundwater quality degradation.
+The GSAs will review and analyze groundwater monitoring data as part of GSP implementation - 815 to evaluate any changes in groundwater quality resulting from groundwater pumping or - recharge projects (anthropogenic recharge) in the Subbasin.
+The need for additional studies on - 817 groundwater guality will be assessed throughout GSP implementation.
+The GSAs may identify - 818 data gaps, seek funding, and help to implement additional studies. - 819 Using monitoring data collected as part of project implementation, the GSAs will develop - 820 information (e.g., time-series plots of water quality constituents) to demonstrate that projects - and management actions are operating to maintain or improve groundwater quality conditions in - the Subbasin and to avoid unreasonable groundwater quality degradation.
+Should the - 823 concentration of a constituent of concern increase above its MO or trigger value as the result of - 65As project implementation, the GSAs will implement measures to address this occurrence. - This process is illustrated in Figure 3.3.4-2, and depicts the high-level decision making that - goes into developing SMCs, monitoring to determine if criteria are met, and actions to be takenbased on monitoring results - 828 If a degraded water quality trigger is exceeded, the GSAs will investigate the cause and source - and implement management actions as appropriate.
+Where the cause is known, projects and - 830 management actions along with stakeholder education and outreach will be implemented. - 831 Examples of possible GSAs actions include notification and outreach to impacted stakeholders, - alternative placement of groundwater recharge projects, and coordination with the appropriate - 833 water quality regulation agency.
+Projects and management actions are presented in further - detail in Chapter 4. - 835 Exceedances of nitrate, and TDS will be referred to the Regional Board.
+Where the cause of an - 836 exceedance is unknown, the GSAs may choose to conduct additional or more frequent - 837 monitoring.

-Table 3.3.4-2: Potential Groundwater Quality Representative Monitoring Points and Associated Measurable Objectives